gribkova20/NudgaGribkova/README.md

 `Text_processing.py` - This is a code designed for processing text in Russian and English.

-`"weight. h5"` - Coefficients of the trained neural network.
+`"weight.h5"` - Coefficients of the trained neural network.

 `"train.csv"` - News articles for the training dataset.